For Elasticsearch

 is set to true

-(that is, the default value), ROR is going to return 401 instead of 404 HTTP status code.
-It is relevant for users who don't use ROR Kibana's plugin and who would like to take advantage of default Kibana's behaviour which shows the native browser basic auth dialog, when it receives HTTP 401 response.
+(that is disabled by default), ROR will return 401 instead of 404 HTTP status code.
+It is relevant for users who don't use ROR Kibana's plugin and would like to take advantage of default Kibana's behavior which shows the native browser basic auth dialog, when it receives HTTP 401 response.
+If a write request wants to write to indices they don't have permission for, the write request is rejected.

 Requests related to templates